decentralized-identity/keri/docs/Q-and-A.md

 Definitions in alphabetic order:

+#### Ambient verifiability
+Verifiable by anyone, anywhere, at anytime

 #### Agency
 Agents can be people, edge computers and the functionality within [`wallets`](#digital-identity-wallet).
 The service an agent offers is agency.